 “I am actually quite an introvert,” says Amber.
 “I thought I’d be able to sit in my office or at the dining room table with my computer and study on my own.
 But I have found my OUM experience to be quite the opposite.
 I routinely find myself on Skype study calls with students in Japan, Australia, and several states in the US, even one on a military base in South Korea.”

 OUM’s Academic Advising program is another student resource Amber utilizes.
-She points out that she has attended five universities in three countries over a ten-year period and says that none of them come close to providing the support OUM students receive from their Academic Advisers.
+She points out that she has attended five universities in three countries over a ten-year period and says that none of them come close to providing the support OUM students receive from their Academic Advisors.

-“All Academic Advisers have their MD or PhD, and some are also on the teaching faculty, so you may have them as an instructor at some point,” she says.
-“Students meet with their Academic Advisers for one hour each week via phone or Skype to go over concepts you may have missed on an exam, maybe something you didn’t understand during a lecture.
+“All Academic Advisors have their MD or PhD, and some are also on the teaching faculty, so you may have them as an instructor at some point,” she says.
+“Students meet with their Academic Advisors for one hour each week via phone or Skype to go over concepts you may have missed on an exam, maybe something you didn’t understand during a lecture.
 They make sure you are on the right track.
 Some students call their time with their advisor their ‘therapy session.’
 I look forward to our call every week.”

 Amber says that the weekly contact with her Academic Advisor is one of the reasons she feels such a part of the medical school.
 She also recommended that students who are able should try to attend one of OUM’s Student Conferences, held annually in Melbourne, Australia and every other year in the US.
 In July, she attended the Student Conference held in Houston, Texas, US, where she was able to meet fellow students, graduates, faculty, and tour hospitals where OUM students can complete clinical rotations.